brshallo/piececor/README.md

 [6] Provided the lambda function evaluates to a numeric vector of length 1

-[7] Given that for each *variable of interest* an `mgcv` univariate model is fit – along with various other steps.
+[7] Given that for each *variable of interest* an `mgcv` model is fit – along with various other steps.

 [8] Correlation measures usually don’t have some notion of a target, so the measures would be the same.